JHU-PL-Lab/www-pl/ocaml/lecture.md

 ### End Core OCaml used in the course

 * The bulk of the assignments only use what we covered above
-* We now will quickly cover a few more features which we will not use nearly as much
+* We will now *very* quickly cover a few more features which we will rarely or never use
-  - (Only state below will be needed in assignment 2)
   - Note that the toy languages we study will copy OCaml to some degree so we at least want a basic understanding of OCaml's records, state, exceptions
   - **FbR** will be our **Fb** records extension, **FbS** for state, and **FbX** for eXceptions.